zhuminjie/OpenSeesPyDoc/index.rst

 `OpenSees`_, the Open System for `Earthquake Engineering`_ Simulation, is an `object-oriented`_, `open source`_ software framework.
+It widely uses the class inheritance and object composition in its design (`McKenna, Scott and Fenves`_).
 It allows users to create both serial and `parallel`_  `Finite Element Analysis`_ computer applications for simulating the response of structural and geotechnical systems